Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings

 \abstract {Black hole (BH) triples represent one of the astrophysical pathways for BH mergers in the Universe detectable by LIGO and VIRGO.
 We study the formation of BH triples via binary-binary encounters in dense clusters, showing that up two third of triples formed through this channel are hierarchical whereas the remaining are in a non-hierarchical, unstable configuration.
 We build a database of $32,000$ $N$-body simulations to investigate the evolution of BH triples focusing on mildly hierarchical and non-hierarchical unstable configurations.
 Varying the mutual orbital inclination, the three BH masses and the inner and outer eccentricities, we show that retrograde, nearly planar configurations lead to a significant shrinkage of the inner binary.
-We find an universal trend of triple systems, that they tend to evolve toward prograde configurations, Moreover, we demonstrate that the orbital flip, driven by the torque exerted on the inner BH binary (BHB) by the outer BH, leads in general to tighter inner orbits.
+We find an universal trend of triple systems, namely that they tend to evolve toward prograde configurations and that the orbital flip, driven by the torque exerted on the inner BH binary (BHB) by the outer BH, leads in general to tighter inner orbits.
 In some cases, the resulting BHB undergoes coalescence within a Hubble time, releasing gravitational waves (GWs).
-Frequently, the inner BHB merger occurs after a component swap between one of its components and the outer BH.
-The mass spectrum of the BHBs that underwent the component exchange differs significantly from the case in which the BHB merge without any swap.
-A large fraction of merging BHBs with initial separation $1$ AU enter the $10^{-3}-10^{-1}$ Hz frequency band with large eccentricities, thus representing potential LISA sources.
-Mergers originating from initially tighter BHB ($a\sim 0.01$ AU), instead, have a large probability to have eccentricities above 0.7 in the $1$ Hz band.
+A large fraction of merging BHBs with initial separation $1$ AU enter the $10^{-3}-10^{-1}$ Hz frequency band with large eccentricities, thus representing potential eccentric LISA sources.
+Mergers originating from initially tighter BHB ($a\sim 0.01$ AU), instead, often have eccentricities above 0.7 in the $1$ Hz band.
 We find that the mergers' mass distribution in this astrophysical channel maps the original BH binary spectrum.
 This might have interesting consequences in light of the growing population of BH mergers detected by LIGO and VIRGO, namely that eccentric sources detected in high-frequency detectors are most likely connected with a high-velocity dispersion stellar environment, whereas eccentric sources detected in low-frequency detectors are likely to develop in low-density clusters. }